ericjanto/bionic-markdown/readme.md

 # Bionic Markdown

-bionic-markdown enabels the manipulation of Markdown files for [bionic reading](https://bionic-reading.com/).
+bionic-markdown enables the manipulation of Markdown files for [bionic reading](https://bionic-reading.com/).
 More specifically, it will parse Markdown into an AST and extract paragraph text nodes.
 Those text values get changed into bionic text by using [text-vide](https://github.com/Gumball12/text-vide).

 ## Installation